thisguygil/nowphw1/README.md

 # Numerical Optimization with Python
-## Homework 1 - Unconstrained Optimization
+## Homework 1 - Unconstrained Minimization using Newton's Method and Gradient Descent